WangWillis/MusicPlayer/README.md

 # MusicPlayer
-A basic music playing application with search and shuffle feature
+A music playing application with some bells and whistles

-Planning on adding voice control feature
 #Installation/Setup
 1. Install app on phone
 2. Go to Settings